mwelzl/oppd/README.md

 # draft-welzl-panrg-oppd
-### An informational draft to survey the possibilities
+### An informational draft to survey the possibilities, to help the discussion

 This is the working area for the individual Internet-Draft, "On-Path Proxy Discovery".